 Award Type: Clinical Fellowship

 Fellowship period: July 1, 2017 - June 30, 2018

 The Fellowship funding may only be used for the recipient's salary and benefit support.
 Funding will be paid directly to the recipient’s institution.
 Total funding is $60,000 (up to 8% may be used to support benefits).

 Fellowship cannot be transferred to another institution and recipient cannot change mentors without prior written approval from AASLD.
-Final activity and financial reports are due to AASLD by August 31, 2016 and are not considered confidential.
+Final activity and financial reports are due to the AASLD Foundation by August 31, 2018 and are not considered confidential.
 The recipient's institution will be notified of reports that are not received in a timely manner.

 Candidates will be evaluated based upon their background and their commitment to a career in adult or pediatric clinical hepatology.
 Specifically, candidates will be reviewed based on:

-AASLD will review the applications and select recipients of the fellowship.
+The AASLD Foundation will review the applications and select recipients of the Fellowship.
 Applications will be reviewed based only on the written materials submitted.
 All decisions are final.
 Incomplete applications and applications that fail to adhere strictly to the instructions (including the submission deadline and page limitations) will not be reviewed.

 Applications for this award will be available starting July 1, 2016.
 The application deadline is December 1, 2016.